-If you forget to give yourself an injection, you should inject the next dose of Humira as soon as you remember.
-Then take your next dose as you would have on your originally scheduled day, had you not forgotten a dose.
+If you forget to give your child an injection, you should inject the next dose of Humira as soon as you remember.
+Then give your child's next dose as you would have on the originally scheduled day, had you not forgotten a dose.